PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 so I will focus on how I use it.

 Pyramid
-is very focussed on computer performance, how fast will the software run?
-I am focussed on developer performance, how fast can I develop my applications.
+is very focused on computer performance, how fast will the software run?
+I am focused on developer performance, how fast can I develop my applications.
 They want close to the metal code.
 I want high levels of abstractions.